rossberg/camp/README.txt

 If you have a big music library neatly organised into folders and sub-folders, even more so.
 That's what it's especially designed for.

-Kamp is entirely written in OCaml [2] and portable across Windows, Mac and Linux.
+Camp is entirely written in OCaml [2] and portable across Windows, Mac and Linux.

 Although I use it myself every day, there may be bugs and hick-ups.
 You have